HVWC History: a Timeline

 SHP is featured at the Association of Writers & Writing Programs (AWP) Annual Conference and Bookfair in Boston.

 SHP launches the the inaugural chapbook box set for the African Poetry Chapbook Series in association with the African Poetry Book Fund/Prairie Schooner, and University of Nebraska with support from The Poetry Foundation.
-HVWC and SHP featured at multiple AWP panels in Seattle.
+HVWC and SHP are featured at multiple AWP panels in Seattle.